alchemyplatform/nft-minter-tutorial/README.md

 ## Installation notes

-Before running `npm start` in your terminal to start the React project, we recommend running `npm install` to download all the package dependencies.
+Before running `npm start` in your terminal to start the React project, run `npm install` to download all the package dependencies.